BlaqueDevs/se-assignment-day-4-software-project-management-ATOROYO/README.md

 ## 12. What data is available regarding the market size and growth potential for your software?

+### Market Research Techniques

+- **Industry Reports:** Look for reports from market research firms that specialize in your industry.
+- **Government Data:** Government agencies often publish data on market size and trends.
+- **Trade Associations:** Industry associations may have data or insights on market conditions.
+- **Competitor Analysis:** Analyze your competitors' market share, growth rates, and customer base.
+- **Customer Surveys:** Conduct surveys or interviews with potential customers to gauge their needs and interest in your software.

+### Key Metrics to Consider

+- **Total Addressable Market (TAM):** The total market potential for your product or service.
+- **Serviceable Available Market (SAM):** The portion of the TAM that your company can realistically reach.
+- **Serviceable Obtainable Market (SOM):** The portion of the SAM that your company can realistically capture.
+- **Market Growth Rate:** The rate at which the market is expanding.
+- **Competitive Landscape:** The number and strength of competitors in the market.
+- **Customer Demand:** The level of interest and need for your product or service.

 ## 13. How can understanding market trends inform your software’s positioning and development?